Educating the gifted child

 The roles of parents and of schools are of equal importance in building this provision.
-Through parents the child gets access to evening, weekend and holiday time activities and so can be involved with a wide range of ages and expertise that is not found within the school system.
+Through parents the child gets access to evening, weekend and holiday time activities and so can be involved with a wider range of ages and expertise than they encounter within the school system.
 This helps to ground the child’s emotional and social development.

-How these learning experiences are managed within school will depend on the child’s age as well as the Key Stage of the National Curriculum (if in a maintained/state school) and the resources available in the school.
+How these learning experiences are managed within school will depend on the child’s age as well as the resources available in the school.
 Teachers in primary schools are used to managing groups of children of widely different abilities and they are well placed to plan individual extension or enrichment activities.
 Where the curriculum allows it, the child can work with other staff or older classes on agreed activities, always remembering that what can happen easily one year may be difficult the next.

-The structure of the secondary school gives additional scope for differentiating the curriculum and locating pupils in ability sets but the highly able child still needs to have extension activities built into each lesson.
-The strategies available to a school depend on its unique circumstances but much good practice has been built up over recent years.
+The structure of the secondary school gives additional scope for differentiating the curriculum and placing pupils in ability sets, but the highly able child still needs to have extension activities built into each lesson.
+The strategies available to a school depend on its unique circumstances, but much good practice has been built up over recent years.